 Find out more: Centre for Population Change (CPC), Centre for Global Health, Population, Poverty and Policy (CGHPP), Centre for Research on Ageing (CRA), Southampton Statistical Sciences Research Institute (S3RI).

-We are at the forefront of international research on methodology for the design and analysis of sample surveys.
+We are at the forefront of international research on methodology for the design and analysis of sample surveys, and the use of administrative data for official statistics.

 Our major research contract with the Methodology group of the Office for National Statistics has resulted in a wide variety of projects.
-Researchers have also engaged in collaborative projects with European partners, including the national statistical institutes in the Netherlands, Sweden, Finland, Norway, Italy, Spain, Portugal and Denmark.
+We are leading the newly established Administrative Data Research Centre for England.
+Our division have engaged in collaborative EU-funded projects with partners across Europe, including a large number of national statistical institutes.

-We also have strong international links with Statistics Canada, the US Bureau of the Census, the US Bureau of Labor Statistics, the Australian Bureau of Statistics, the Israel Bureau of Statistics and IBGE, Brazil.
+We also have strong international links with Statistics Canada, the US Census Bureau, the US Bureau of Labor Statistics, the Australian Bureau of Statistics, the Israel Central Bureau of Statistics, and IBGE, Brazil.

-Much of our research is carried out with the University research centre S3RI, which develops statistical methods for population surveys, including sampling and estimation, measurement methods and imputation of missing data.
+Much of our research is carried out with the University research centre S3RI, which develops methods for census, survey sampling, and statistical surveys based on data from multiple sources.

-Academics in this area have interests in various aspects of modelling, including generalised linear models, multilevel modelling, survival analysis, contingency tables and graphical models.
-We work with S3RI to develop statistical methods for the analysis of social science studies.
+Academics in this area have interests in various aspects of modelling, including statistical modelling (generalised linear models, multilevel modelling, survival analysis, contingency tables and graphical models), as well as computational modelling (micro-simulations and agent-based models).
+We work closely with S3RI to develop statistical methods for the analysis of social science studies, with focus on demographic estimation and forecasting.
+We also collaborate with colleagues in Electronics and Computer Science and Southampton Management School on developing and testing computational simulation methods for social science applications.

 Research focuses on a wide range of substantive applications arising from important themes in society and often involving statistical modelling of large and complex survey datasets.
 We work closely with S3RI, using statistical methods to evaluate national and international policies or programmes and to analyse quantitative data relevant to policy.
 Find out more...